W4118/W4118.github.io/guides/ssh.md

 ## Using VS Code (Optional)

 If you’re a fan of Visual Studio Code, you can work on your VM directly from a VS Code window on your host machine.
-This allows you to take advantage of all of VSCode’s features (such as quickly opening any file without navigating directories using Ctrl + P, which becomes really useful when dealing with Linux kernel source code).
+This allows you to take advantage of all of VS Code’s features (such as quickly opening any file without navigating directories using `Ctrl + P`, which becomes really useful when dealing with Linux kernel source code).

-To enable SSH access via VS Code, all you have to do is install the [VSCode SSH Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
+To enable SSH access via VS Code, all you have to do is install the [VS Code SSH Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 Then, make sure you've set up your SSH config file as mentioned above.

 From now on, you can SSH into your VM by opening your Command Palette (`Ctrl-Shift-P`) and looking for `Remote-SSH: Connect to Host`.
 Alternatively, you can click the double triangle icon at the bottom left corner of the window.
 This will give you a variety of SSH-related options.
 Selecting `Connect to Host` or `Connect Current Window to Host` will give you a list of remote machines from your SSH config file.
-Choose your OS VM - if you’ve properly configured your SSH keys, it should log in automatically and start setting up a remote VSCode server.
+Choose your OS VM - if you’ve properly configured your SSH keys, it should log in automatically and start setting up a remote VS Code server.